-PETRONAS achieved a Profit After Tax (PAT) of RM48.6 After Tax (LAT) of RM21.0 billion the previous year.
+PETRONAS achieved a Profit After Tax (PAT) of RM48.6 billion for 2021, which is a major turnaround from the Loss After Tax (LAT) of RM21.0 billion the previous year.
 PAT for FY2019, before the industry-wide disruptions caused by COVID-19.
 The substantial rise in profit was driven by a rebound in revenue and the effectiveness of cost discipline measures that PETRONAS continued to practice.

 The Group saw a substantial rise in revenue to RM248.0 billion, a 39 per cent increase from the RM178.7 billion recorded in 2019.
-The significant increase in revenue was contributed by rising energy prices, following a rebound in demand for gas, petroleum products and Liquefied Natural Gas (LNG), amongst other market influences.
+The significant increase in revenue was contributed by rising energy prices, following a rebound in demand for gas, petroleum products and Liguefied Natural Gas (LNG), amongst other market influences.